-For most people, anxiety about certain medical visits is relatively standard.
+For most people, anxiety about certain medical visits is relatively common.
 For those who have experienced trauma, however, a visit by a caregiver or to a medical facility may be terrifying.
 Some medical procedures are invasive or painful.
 Still others require answering sensitive questions.
 Nursing home care may cause embarrassment or discomfort on an emotional level.
 Facility residents may be asked to remove clothing for examinations and treatments, or even when getting assistance with dressing or bathing.
 In each of these cases, past traumas – physical, sexual, or mental – can cause severe reactions, putting the health and safety of residents and their caregivers at risk.

-Trauma-informed care is essential, then, because this model comes with the understanding that every resident may have experienced some form of trauma, and those residents may not even be aware of past traumas and their effects.
-Adopting healthcare practices that reduce anxiety, avoidance, or loss of control can create a protective, supportive environment, helping to keep residents and caregivers safe from harm.
+Trauma-informed care is important, then, because this model comes with the understanding that every resident may have experienced some form of trauma, and those residents may not even be aware of past traumas and their effects.
+Adopting healthcare practices that reduce anxiety, avoidance, or loss of control can therefore create a protective, supportive environment, helping to keep residents and caregivers safe from harm.

 Components of Trauma-Informed Care in Nursing Homes